 The Trust is reimbursed under the State's Tax Equivalent Regime for payments made for income tax, payroll tax, land tax and stamp duty to support its continued commitment to its community service obligations.
-The Trust is reimbursed by the Department of Planning, Transport and Infrastructure (DPTI).
+The Trust is reimbursed by the Attorney-General's Department.
+The Trust was previously reimbursed by Department of Planning, Transport and Infrastructure (DPTI).
 Reimbursements under the State Taxation Equivalent Regime are recognised as revenue in the Trust's financial statements.